dima-lo/formio_full/Readme.md

 For options see [https://help.form.io/userguide/environments/#environments-variables](https://help.form.io/userguide/environments/#environments-variables)

 ## Running
-To run the server simply use:
+To run the server simply run:

 ```bash
 node main
 ```

 ## SSL and DNS
 The server does not inherently support SSL.
-To use it will SSL, use a proxy.
+To use it with SSL, use a proxy.
 See [https://help.form.io/userguide/environments/#environents-ssl](https://help.form.io/userguide/environments/#environents-ssl) for more information.

 You will need to set up DNS to your server or use it on localhost.
 See [https://help.form.io/userguide/environments/#environments-dns](https://help.form.io/userguide/environments/#environments-dns) for more information.